Aam Aadmi Party to field dozens of candidates in general election

-NEW DELHI The young anti-graft party that stormed to power in the national capital last month plans to field at least 73 candidates in Lok Sabha elections due by May to stand against politicians accused of crimes, its founder said on Monday.
+NEW DELHI The young anti-graft party that stormed to power in India's capital last month plans to field at least 73 candidates in national elections due by May to stand against politicians accused of crimes, its founder said on Monday.

 Following its strong performance in Delhi, interest in the year-old Aam Aadmi Party (AAP) has surged.
 Since an announcement earlier this month that it would contest the general election, its membership has passed 10 million.